better-auth/better-auth/examples/nuxt-example/README.md

-# Nuxt Js Better Auth Example
+# Nuxt Better Auth Example

-This is an example of how to use Better Auth with Nuxt
+This is an example of how to use Better Auth with Nuxt.

 **Implements the following features:**
 Email & Password .
 Social Sign-in with Google